Articles | Volume 36, issue 2

 Short summary

 The meteorite "Veramin" fell in Persia ca. 1880.
-In the records, there are ambiguities about the event and we therefore scrutinized the available sources.
-The current official name, coined by meteoricist A. Brezina, is not supported by Iranian documents.
+In the records, there are ambiguities about the event and the available sources were scrutinized in this review.
+The current official name, coined by meteoricist A. Brezina, is not supported by Iranian sources.
 A key document is a rediscovered label with the main mass of the meteorite.
 The indicated place of the event, probably occurring in February–April 1880, is Booghin of in the historical Zarand district, 100 km NW from Veramin (Varamin).

 Dan Holtstam, Fernando Cámara, Andreas Karlsson, Henrik Skogby, and Thomas Zack